 In January, Hawf told The Lens he didn’t know of any district employees involved in the ExCEED nonprofit.
 He didn’t mention the decision to remove London and other employees from the charter application process.

-The lawyers’ advice, Hawf said, “had to deal with what we need to do to protect the sanctity of the charter application process.”
+The lawyers’ advice, Hawf said, dealt “with what we need to do to protect the sanctity of the charter application process.”
 That meant cordoning off London and her employees.